 Esperanza arrived in Puerto Vallarta early on Easter Sunday.
 It was a long and miserable bus ride.
 While most people slept, she lay awake in the dark, wondering if what she had done was justified.

-As soon as she got off the bus, Esperanza checked the departures for a bus line that had Barra de Navidad on the schedule.
+As soon as she disembarked, Esperanza checked the departures for a bus line that had Barra de Navidad on the schedule.
 There was only one, Tres Estrellas, but it didn’t leave until the next day.
 She bought a ticket, caught a taxi, and headed downtown.
 As she walked through the streets, shops began to open.
 The morning sun and fresh ocean breeze invited her to do something she hadn’t done in years, sunbathe on the beach.
 After checking into a hotel and dropping off her bags, she began shopping for a bathing suit.

 She fell in love with a white crocheted two-piece that seemed more ornamental than practical.
 As beautiful as it was, it was overpriced and so delicately made that no sensible person would ever think of paying so much for it.
 It was something a rich woman would buy for sitting by the pool with a cocktail, not to actually wear into the water.
 Esperanza bought it nonetheless.
 She didn’t even take it off after she tried it on.
 “My God,” the lady working the store said.
 “Only a woman as beautiful as you could ever wear that.”
-Esperanza left the store wearing her new bathing suit under her blouse and skirt, and headed to the beach.
+Esperanza left the store wearing her new bathing suit under her blouse and skirt and headed to the beach.

 Using her skirt as a blanket and placing her folded-up blouse under her head, Esperanza lay in front of the breaking waves taking in the sun.
 After a few minutes, something seemed to ignite at both the top of her head and the soles of her feet.
 If one were to observe what was happening to Esperanza, one could say she looked like a fuse that had been lit at both ends.
 The red heat and the crackling sounds of sparks burned, working their way across her body to meet in the middle.
 Like the controlled burn of a cornfield where fires are lit to prepare the field for a new crop, the stalks and weeds of Esperanza’s past burned away, leaving a rich and fertile soil for a new life to grow.
-After hours, she felt rejuvenated and wasn’t the least bit burnt, as one would expect from spending so much time in the sun.
+After a few hours, she felt rejuvenated and wasn’t the least bit burnt, as one would expect from spending so much time in the sun.
 It was as if her body was doing some much-needed catching up after years of being away from the beach.

 On her way back to her hotel, Esperanza entertained herself by walking through all the shops that had opened since she first walked through earlier that day.
 When she passed by the store where she bought her bathing suit, the same lady saw her and said, “I can’t believe it, Señorita.
 You are even more beautiful now than you were a few hours ago.”

 In her hotel room, Esperanza took an unexpected cold shower.
-She spent several minutes trying figure out which of the faucet handles was for hot water and which was for cold, but eventually gave up.
+She spent several minutes trying to figure out which of the faucet handles was for hot water and which was for cold, but eventually gave up.
 She washed the sand and sweat from her hair as well as from her clothes and hung everything up to dry.
 Lying naked on the bed, she let the ceiling fan finish drying her off.
 Just before sunset, she put on her clean, dry blouse and turquoise skirt, and went off to have dinner.
 After some mediocre ceviche, shrimp cocktail, and two beers, she returned to her hotel and went to bed.
-By the next afternoon she would be in Barra de Navidad.
+By the next afternoon, she would be in Barra de Navidad.

 With the whole village watching her, Esperanza easily found Doña Luz’s old bakery.
 Though she had retired years before, the shop’s sign still hung out in front.
 The faded sign read, “Bueno — Panadería y Pastelería” accompanied by a cartoon Mexican man wearing a serape and sombrero.
-Before she could even knock, Doña Luz opened the massive doors and said, “Bienvenida, Esperanza.
+Before she could even knock, Doña Luz opened the massive doors and said, “Welcome, Esperanza.
 Come in.
 I’ve been waiting for you.
 Lupita has told me so much about you.”

-Knowing that Doña Luz must have been mistaken, she was curious that she had used that name, of all the possibilities.
+Certain that Doña Luz must have been mistaken, she was curious that she had used that name, of all the possibilities.
 “You mean, Evangelina?
 Don’t you?
 Doña Eva?”

 “No,” the old woman said.
 “Doña Eva didn’t give much detail at all in her letter.
 I would have responded in the negative had it not been for Lupita.”